Data Driven Web Design: How to Build Better-Performing B2B Websites

 • Data-aware design uses data as one factor used to inform design decisions.

-Where data driven web design focuses on gathering objective data from analytics, testing, and surveys, data-informed design focuses on gathering more subjective feedback on user experience.
-Data-aware design maintains that data is one of several sources of useful information.
+Where data driven website design focuses on gathering objective data from analytics, testing, and surveys, data-informed design focuses on gathering more subjective feedback on user experience.

-This set of design approaches all follow the philosophy of user-centered design.
+Its approaches all follow the philosophy of user-centered design.

 • User-centered design focuses on user experience when making design choices.